sarthag/MNIST-Dataset/README.md

 # MNIST-Dataset
-Solving the MNIST Dataset using a Shallow NN, KNN Algorithm and a SVM
+Solving the MNIST Dataset in different ways